Alex-Amayo/zero-to-app/README.md

 ```

-# Customization

-Replace the assets in '/assets with yor logo, icon and splash screen images.

 ## Brand Configuration

 The `brandConfig.ts` file defines the basic styling for the application.
 It uses a `Brand` object to set various typesafe style properties that you can pass down in your app.